 Textbooks are listed with the course descriptions.
 Textbooks are not included in the cost of tuition, and students are responsible for purchasing their own books.
-Books are available from outside vendors such as www.amazon.com; some books are offered by the school; for a current listing check with the office.
+Books are available from outside vendors such as www.amazon.com.

 Entrance Requirements:

 Students are required to complete and submit signed enrollment forms to the Institute office, and to pay both tuition and a \$50 registration fee.